newasr/Templates/README.md

-# Templates
+# LaTeX Templates

-Some templates i use for my university stuff
+A collection of LaTeX templates for assignments, reports, and projects.